TheIconfactory/Tapestry/Documentation/API.md

 #### thumbnail: String

-A string containing the URL for a lower resolution copy of the media
+A string containing the URL for a lower resolution copy of the media.
+This is assumed to be an image file.

 #### mimeType: String

 A string that lets Tapestry know what kind of media is being attached.
+Currently supported types are "image", "video", and "audio".
+A subtype, such as "jpeg", "png", or "gif" can be supplied, but does not affect how the media is displayed.

-If this value isn't present, the file name extension for `media` will be used.
+If this value isn't provided, the file name extension for `url` will be used.
+If there is no file extension, "image" will be assumed.

 #### blurhash: String